-A steerable downhole drilling mud motor system allows directional changes (azimuth and/or inclination) of the well to be performed without tripping pipe to change the Bottom hole Assembly BHA, hence its name.
-This article is one of the Directional Drilling guide articles Which I recommend to visit to understand other deflection tools mechanisms.
+A steerable downhole drilling mud motors system allows directional changes (azimuth and/or inclination) of the well without tripping pipe to change the Bottom hole Assembly BHA, hence its name.
+This article is one of the Directional Drilling guide articles I recommend visiting to understand other deflection tool mechanisms.

-It consists of: a drill bit; a stabilized steerable PDM / Mud Motor; a stabilizer; and a directional surveying system which monitors and transmits to surface the hole azimuth, inclination and toolface (read also Surveying Calculations Methods) on a real time basis.
+It consists of a drill bit, a stabilized steerable PDM / Mud Motor, a stabilizer; and a directional surveying system that monitors and transmits to the surface the hole azimuth, inclination, and toolface (read also Surveying Calculations Methods) on a real-time basis.

-The Major Components Of Steerable Downhole Mud Motor
+The Major Components Of Steerable Downhole Mud Motors

 There are five major components in a Steerable Drilling System.
 These components are:

-Steerable systems are compatible with either Roller cone Drill Bits or PDC Bit type bits.
-In most cases, a PDC bit will be used since this eliminates frequent trips to change the bit ( Read Also Bit Dull Grading Guide).
+Steerable systems are compatible with different types of drilling bits: Roller cone Drill Bits or PDC Drill Bit.
+We usually use a PDC bit since this eliminates frequent trips to change the bit ( Read Also Bit Dull Grading Guide).

-The motor section of the system causes the bit to rotate when mud is circulated through the string.
+The motor section of the system causes the bit to rotate when circulating the mud through the string.
 This makes oriented drilling possible.
 The motors may also have the navigation sub and a bearing housing stabilizer attached to complete the navigation motor configuration.

 The navigation sub (Drilling Subs) converts a standard Mud motor into a steerable motor by tilting the bit at a predetermined angle.
-The bit tilt angle and the location of the sub at a minimal distance from the bit allows both oriented and rotary drilling without excessive loads and wear on the bit and motor.
-The design of the navigation sub ensures that the deflecting forces are primarily applied to the bit face (rather than the gauge) thereby maximizing cutting efficiency.
+The bit tilt angle and the sub’s location at a minimal distance from the bit allow both oriented and rotary drilling without excessive loads and wear on the bit and motor.
+The design of the navigation sub ensures applying the deflecting forces primarily to the bit face (rather than the gauge), thereby maximizing cutting efficiency.

-Two types of subs are presently available for steerable downhole drilling mud motor:
+Two types of subs are presently available for steerable downhole drilling mud motors:

-- The double tilted universal joint housing or DTU : has two opposing tilts reduce bit offset and side load forces, and thereby maintaining an efficient cutting action
+- The double-tilted universal joint housing or DTU has two opposing tilts that reduce bit offset and side load forces, thereby maintaining an efficient cutting action.

-- The tilted kick-off sub or TKO : has two tilts in the same direction that are close to the bit.
+- The tilted kick-off sub, or TKO, has two tilts in the same direction close to the bit.

 The DTU and TKO both utilize double tilts to produce the bit tilt required for hole deflection in the steerable downhole drilling mud motor system.

-Two specially designed stabilizers are required for the operation of the system and influence the directional performance of a steerable downhole drilling mud motor.
+We use two specially designed stabilizers to operate the system and influence the directional performance of a steerable downhole drilling mud motor.

-The size and spacing of the stabilizers also can be varied to fine-tune assembly reactions in both the oriented and rotary modes.
+The stabilizers’ size and spacing can also be varied to fine-tune assembly reactions in both the oriented and rotary modes.

-A real time downhole survey system is required to provide continuous directional information.
-A measurement while drilling, MWD system is typically used for this purpose.
-An MWD tool will produce fast, accurate data of the hole inclination, azimuth, and the navigation sub tool face orientation.
-In some cases, a wireline steering tool may be used for this purpose.
+It is essential to use a real-time downhole survey system to provide continuous directional information.
+Therefore, we use a measurement while drilling, MWD system.
+An MWD tool will produce fast, accurate data on the hole inclination, azimuth, and the navigation sub-tool face orientation.
+Sometimes, we use a wireline steering tool for this purpose.

-The capability to change direction at will is made possible by placing the tilt angle very close to the bit, using a navigation sub on a standard PDM.
-This tilt angle can be used to drill in a specific direction, in the same way as the tilt angle generated by a bent sub with the the drill bit being rotated by the mud motor when circulating.
+It is possible to change direction at will by placing the tilt angle close to the bit using a navigation sub on a standard PDM.
+We can use this tilt angle to drill in a specific direction, in the same way as the tilt angle will be generated by a bent sub with the drill bit being rotated by the mud motor when circulating.

-However, since the tilt angle is much closer to the bit than a conventional bent sub assembly, it produces a much lower bit offset and this means that the drill bit can also be rotated by rotating the entire string at surface (in the same way as when using a conventional assembly).
+However, since the tilt angle is much closer to the bit than a conventional bent subassembly, it produces a much lower bit offset.
+In other words, the driller can rotate the drill bit by rotating the entire string at the surface. (in the same way as when using a conventional assembly).

-Hence the steerable drilling mud motor assembly can be used to drill in a specific direction by
+Hence, directional drillers can use the steerable drilling mud motor assembly to drill in a specific direction by

-- Drilling in a straight line by both rotating and circulating fluid through the drill string.
-When rotating from surface we will of course be circulating fluid also and therefore the rotation of the bit generated by the mud motor will be super-imposed on the rotation from surface.
+- Drilling in a straight line by rotating and circulating fluid through the drill string.
+When rotating from the surface, we will be circulating fluid also.
+Therefore, the rotation of the bit generated by the mud motor will be super-imposed on the rotation from the surface.

-This does not alter the fact that the effect of the bit tilt angle will be eliminated by the rotation of the entire assembly.
+This does not alter the fact that the effect of the bit tilt angle will decrease with the rotation of the entire assembly.

-When using the navigation sub and mud motor to drill a deviated section of hole (such as build up or drop off section of hole) the term “oriented or sliding” drilling is used to describe the drilling operation.
+When using the navigation sub and mud motor to drill a deviated section of the hole (such as build-up or drop-off of a hole section), we use the term “oriented or sliding drilling” to describe the drilling operation.

-When drilling in a straight line, by rotation of the assembly, the term “rotary” drilling is used to describe the drilling operation.
+When drilling in a straight line, we use the term “rotary drilling” to describe the drilling operation by rotating the assembly.

 How To Control Directional Work

-The directional tendencies of the steerable downhole drilling mud motor system are principally affected by the following:
+The factors that affect the directional tendencies of the steerable downhole drilling mud motor system are as follows:

 - Size of stabilizers